-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this sectorion nee environment, in which people's dignity and mana are maintained. service fully attained.

-The restraint coordinator is the clinical nurse manager.
-The facility was restraint free at the time of audit.
-Encouraging a restraint-free environment is included as part of the education and training plan.
-The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.
+The restraint coordinator is the clinical manager.
+There are two bedrail restraints currently in use.
+Encouraging a restraint-free environment is included as part of the policy and training plan.
+The service considers least restrictive practices, implementing deescalation techniques and alternative interventions, and only uses an approved restraint as the last resort.